-Looping slideshow of eleven digital photographs that document the carrots consumed on an 18-day journey on foot between Geneva and Paris, June 2018.
+Traces is a series of eleven digital photographs that document the carrots consumed on a solo journey on foot between Geneva and Paris, undertaken in June 2018.